AtamaWarui/Restaurant-eShop-Templates/README.md

 # Collection-eShop-Templates

-> A collection of online shop form templates built by Mounia Janah all the way from designing the UI to coding.
+> A collection of online shop template forms built by Mounia Janah all the way from designing the UI to coding.

 ## Templates